nichelicorn/complete-javascript-course/05-Guess-My-Number/readme.md

 * event handlers allow a function to be defined, but will not be invoked until the event occurs

 ## 74. Implementing the game logic
+* determine what should happen / when
+* Reminder! updates made to the DOM are *not* part of the application state
+  * if state needs to be updated, think about how data is passing through the DOM

 ## 75. Manipulating CSS styles